VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

   A short summary of the virtual fighter squadron's history
 ---
 ## November 2023
-VFA-136 arrived at Nellis for the workup exercises prior to the next deployment
+ - VFA-136 arrived at Nellis for the workup exercises prior to the next deployment

   {{% imgproc FlyInNellis.png Fit "800x450" %}}
   The skipper with Solid and Bambi - cleared for the overhead runway 3L.
   {{% /imgproc %}}

+  - T-Cup (314) transitions to the FRS squadron VFA-106 Gladiators.
+Thank you for your service to the Knighthawks!

 ## October 2023
 VFA-136 took part in CVW-7's Cope West Readiness Exercise.
 Thanks to those who made this exercise happen!